 You should be able to recover this from the law firm if they were not on the Barclays panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 My offer was accepted on a property in Hengoed on 22/3/2021, valuation was booked 3 days later, received a clean bill of health.
 Solicitor appointed, so all that was missing was my mortgage offer.
 Having made daily calls to Clydesdale and chasing them on my offer, I have now been told that my offer will not be issued unless the lawyer is on the Clydesdale conveyancing panel.
 Are Clydesdale entitled to hold back the Mortgage pending the lawyer being on the approved list?

-A lender would not issue an offer until they have details of a lawyer on their panel.
-It can take a few weeks for Yorkshire BS to deal with your lawyer's application to be on the Yorkshire BS conveyancing panel.
+A lender would not issue a mortgage until they have details of a lawyer on their panel.
+It can take a few weeks for Clydesdale to deal with your lawyer's application to be on the Clydesdale conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

 Leeds Building Society have agreed my mortgage in principle, my offer on a property in Hengoed has been agreed to, what happens next?

 Your estate agent will want to know who your solicitors are (ensure that the property lawyers are on the bank’s approved list).
 Call up Leeds Building Society or your financial adviser and complete any outstanding forms.
 Leeds Building Society will instruct a valuer who will get in touch with the estate agent or vendor to arrange a slot for the valuation to occur.
 Once conducted (assuming no problems) it takes approximately a week to receive the mortgage offer.
 Leeds Building Society will issue the offer to you and your solicitors.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Hengoed.